 Assessment Task Item and Standards Assessed STEP 1 Little evidence of reasoning without a correct answer.
 (1 Point) STEP 2 Evidence of some reasoning without a correct answer.
 (2 Points) STEP 3 Evidence of some reasoning with a correct answer or evidence of solid reasoning with an incorrect answer.
 (3 Points) STEP 4 Evidence of solid reasoning with a correct answer.
-(4 Points) 4 5.NBT.6 The student is unable to solve the problem and is unable to explain the reasoning used.
-The student is able to solve the problem, but is unable to clearly explain the reasoning used.
-The student is unable to solve the problem but is able to clearly explain the reasoning used.
-The student is able to efficiently solve the problem and is able to clearly explain the reasoning used.
-5 5.0A.1 The student is unable to communicate understanding using parentheses, brackets, or braces in numerical expression.
-The student uses parentheses, brackets, or braces in numerical expressions, and evaluates expressions with these symbols with significant errors.
-The student uses parentheses, brackets, or braces in numerical expressions, and evaluates expressions with these symbols with minor errors.
-The student uses parentheses, brackets, or braces in numerical expressions, and evaluates expressions with these symbols with no errors.
+(4 Points) 4 The student is The student is able to The student is unable The student is able to 5.NBT.6 unable to solve the problem and is unable to explain the reasoning used. solve the problem, but is unable to clearly explain the reasoning used. to solve the problem but is able to clearly explain the reasoning used. efficiently solve the problem and is able to clearly explain the reasoning used.
+5 The student is The student uses The student uses The student uses 5.OA.1 unable to communicate understanding using parentheses, brackets, or braces in numerical expression. parentheses, brackets, or braces in numerical expressions, and evaluates expressions with these symbols with significant errors. parentheses, brackets, or braces in numerical expressions, and evaluates expressions with these symbols with minor errors. parentheses, brackets, or braces in numerical expressions, and evaluates expressions with these symbols with no errors.
 6 5.OA.2 The student uses incorrect reasoning for all parts of the task and makes errors in calculation.
 The student uses incorrect reasoning for all parts of the task and uses correct calculations.
 The student uses correct reasoning for all parts of the task, but makes errors in calculation.
 The student uses both correct reasoning and correct calculations for all parts of the task.